 Fe(C5H5)2→Fe(C5H5)2++ e- (1)

 Let’s consider the resulting electron count for the ferrocenium cation of structure I and II.
 Upon a 1 e– oxidation, ferrocene becomes ionic.
 Therefore, the charge (+1) of the ferrocenium cation needs to be subtracted from the valence electrons (Table 2).
-Subtracting the charge results in total electron counts of 9 e– and 17 e– for structure I and structure II respectively.
+Subtracting the charge results in total electron counts of 9 e– and 17 e– for structure I and structure II, respectively.

-Which structure of ferrocene is correct?
+Which Structure of Ferrocene is Correct?

-If structure I is correct, with only 10 valence electrons, ferrocene would be highly reactive at Fe.
+If structure I is correct, with only 10 valence electrons, ferrocene would be highly reactive at the Fe.
 Oxidation to yield the ferrocenium cation would be quite challenging in this case, since structure I of ferrocene is electron deficient.
 On the other hand, structure II of ferrocene obeys the 18-electron rule and is therefore consistent with ferrocene being a stable compound.
 In this case, oxidation of ferrocene to ferrocenium cation would yield a 17 e– species.
 Based on electron counting, one may predict that ferrocene exhibits structure II; let’s think about how to demonstrate the correct structure spectroscopically.

 Before structural data was published, the structure of ferrocene was deduced from its magnetic and spectroscopic properties, as well as its reactivity.
-Let’s consider the IR spectra we would predict for the two structures Structure I displays two chemically inequivalent protons and should thus give rise to more than one C–H stretching mode in the IR spectrum.
+Let’s consider the IR spectra we would predict for the two structures.
+Structure I displays two chemically inequivalent protons and should thus give rise to more than one C–H stretching mode in the IR spectrum.
 In contrast, structure II displays a single type of C–H bond and should thus display a single C–H stretch.
-Had NMR spectroscopy been readily available in the 1950’s, this too would provide a clue – one would predict two resonances in the 1H spectrum for Structure I, and one resonance for Structure II.
+Had NMR spectroscopy been readily available in the 1950’s, this too would provide a clue—one would predict two resonances in the 1H spectrum for Structure I, and one resonance for Structure II.
 In this experiment we will synthesize ferrocene and use spectroscopic data to provide evidence for its structure.

 Procedure